Discount-Ticket-Slay/ticketslave/README.md

 - [Members](#contact)

 ## Features
 - **User Account Creation and Authentication**: Secure user registration and login processes.
+Supports Google login
-- **Event Creation and Management**: Intuitive tools for organizers to create and manage event details.
+- **Event Creation and Management**: Intuitive tools for organisers to create and manage event details.
-- **Queueing System for Ticket Sales**: Fair and transparent ticket allocation system to prevent scalping.
+- **Queueing System for Ticket Sales**: Fair and transparent ticket allocation system to prevent scalping and bots.

 ## Technologies
 ### Backend